piotrbuczek2/Setup-CI-CD-with-Github-Jenkins-Maven-and-Tomcat-on-AWS/README.md

-aaaxzxxxxIn this blog, we are going to deploy a Java Web app using Maven on a remote Tomcat Server built on an EC2 Instance through the use of Jenkins.
+qazwsxaaaxzxxxxIn this blog, we are going to deploy a Java Web app using Maven on a remote Tomcat Server built on an EC2 Instance through the use of Jenkins.

 Agenda: